The Clock's Ticking on Federal Agencies to Implement Executive Order 14028

 - By:

-- Bill Tolson|
+- Bill Tolson |

-- May 5, 2022
+- May 5, 2022 |

 The federal data security and data privacy landscape is changing quickly.
 This transformation is being driven by the issuance of President Biden's Executive Order (EO) 14028, also known as "Improving the Nation's Cybersecurity; Transforming Government Through Technology-Driven Initiatives."

 President Biden signed the Executive Order (EO) on May 12, 2021, to “Improve the Nation's Cybersecurity” in response to high-profile cyber-attacks such as the Colonial Pipeline and Solar Winds events.
-The EO includes a compressed implementation timeline of one year - and we are reaching the end of that year.
+EO 14028 includes a compressed implementation timeline of one year - and we are reaching the end of that year.

 This is not the first time presidential Executive Orders have been issued to address cyber security.
 In Feb 2013, President Obama issued EO 13636 titled "Improving Critical Infrastructure Cybersecurity," and in May 2017, President Trump issued Executive Order 13800 titled "Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure."
-Why was the new EO needed if prior EOs attempted to address the cybersecurity challenge?
+Why was EO 14028 needed if prior EOs attempted to address the cybersecurity challenge?

 Executive Order 14028 outlines over 55 actions federal agencies need to take to improve their agency cybersecurity capabilities.
 These actions range from developing strategies for critical software design and use to retiring software products and platforms that do not comply with the revamped security standards, faster secure cloud adoption, and migrating legacy application data when legacy applications cannot adopt the new cybersecurity capabilities.